-This is probably not a scoop, Covid-19 has had a negative impact on the event industry.
-In France, from March to October, the industry's accumulated losses were estimated to more than 15 billion euros, so what can you do when you're an event start-up and overnight events cancel each other out and lack visibility?
+Though this will come as a surprise to no one, Covid-19 has had a negative impact on the event industry.
+In France, from March to October, the industry's accumulated losses were estimated to be more than 15 billion euros, so what can you do when you're an event start-up and events get canceled overnight and the events that do happen lack visibility?

 Start-up culture is the best ally to weather the storm

-The transformation of difficulty into a business opportunity is the common denominator of the start-up culture.
+The ability to transform a difficult situation into a business opportunity is a big part of start-up culture.

-Just like the good old days when the Digitevent project had to hatch, it was necessary to find and adapt its business model to a market, in constant evolution, design new offers, deliver functionalities in record time, and find new partners.
+When Digitevent first entered the market, it was necessary to find and adapt its business model, constantly evolve, design new offers, deliver functionalities in record time, and find new partners.

-The youth and mindset of the teams within the team and more globally, in the startup ecosystem, is also a key success factor.
-The flexibility of employees in the face of hazards and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).
+The youth and mindset of not only our team, but the global startup ecosystem in general, is also key success factor.
+The flexibility of employees whenever they run into problems and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).

 React quickly while taking the time to think about it

-Lucien Derhy, co-founder of Digitevent, looks back on the last few months...
+Lucien Derhy, the co-founder of Digitevent, looks back on the last few months...

 "As early as the end of February, we anticipated cancellations and organized ourselves to limit the impact of a crisis whose duration we were not quite able to identify.
 So we froze recruitment (excluding developers), organized working from home, reassured the teams, adjusted working rhythms, and took the decision to accelerate technological investments by looking to the future.

 The new strategic axes

-The challenge was to respond to the new issues of a market in the hunt of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose end-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".
+The challenge was to respond to the new issues of a market in the hunt of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose beginning-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".

-It is around these issues that the ecosystem has been structured since the spring of 2020.
+The event ecosystem has been structured around these issues since the spring of 2020.